Akris: Collections

 Akris is a collection of sleek, refined, and versatile pieces, designed in clear architectural lines, with exceptional fabrics, body conscious tailoring and sophisticated colors.
 Albert Kriemler has gained a strong following by creating a fashion collection for career-oriented women around the world.
 Artists and architects have inspired his designs or have collaborated directly with him.

 In 1996, Akris introduced a new line called Akris Punto.
 The Akris Punto collection has an emphasis on "relaxed sportswear".
 In 2009, Akris expanded its Prêt-a-Porter offering with the introduction of handbags featuring animal-friendly horsehair textile, a woven fabric made from the tail-hair.

 In 1996, Akris was admitted to the French Chambre Syndicale, the governing body of the French fashion industry.
 The company delayed participating in Paris Fashion Week until 2004, when it was able to secure a spot on one of the event's most important days.
 In the 2000s, the company was one of the world's fastest-growing designer brands, selling at stores such as Bergdorf Goodman and Neiman Marcus, where Akris shares floor space with brands like Bottega Veneta, Fendi and Lanvin.
 Akris's success is largely due to trunk shows and word of mouth; the company does very little advertising.
 Unlike other fashion houses, the company does not produce fragrances and does not license its name.
 Akris have a reputation for working with artists.
-Two notable examples have been a collaboration with the German photographer Thomas Ruff and separately the British painter David Wightman.
+Two notable examples have been a collaboration with the German photographer Thomas Ruff and separately with the British painter David Wightman.